JoJo's Bizarre Adventure (OVA)

 JoJo's Bizarre Adventure (ジョジョの奇妙な冒険, JoJo no Kimyō na Bōken) is an original video animation adaptation of Hirohiko Araki's manga series of the same name.
 Produced by A.P.P.P.
 (Another Push Pin Planning), it was adapted from the series' third part, Stardust Crusaders.

 Plot

-Set in 1987, the series follows Jotaro Kujo and his comrades who have developed mysterious powers known as Stands.
-Jotaro, his grandfather Joseph Joestar and their allies travel to Egypt in search of the evil and immortal vampire Dio Brando, now known solely as "DIO" to save Jotaro's mother Holly, whose Stand has awakened and threatens to consume her in 50 days.
-Meanwhile, DIO has commissioned a number of assassins with various types of deadly Stands to destroy them before they can reach him.
+Set in 1987, the series follows Jotaro Kujo, who has developed a mysterious power known as a Stand.
+Jotaro, his grandfather Joseph Joestar and their comrades travel to Egypt in search of the vampire Dio Brando, to save Jotaro's mother Holly, whose Stand has awakened due to Dio's re-emergence and threatens to consume her in 50 days.
+Dio commissions a number of Stand wielding assassins to halt the groups advance, and eventually has to fight the group himself.